 10 NO-FAIL strategies for building professional credibility as a childcare provider:

 - Personal experience – It may sound simplistic, but the first thing we need to do is to look at what we bring to the profession organically.
 What do I mean?
 Well if you are a mother (or father) you have qualities that come with the on the job training a parent gets.
 Now that doesn’t mean you know everything about parenting.
-What it does mean you can identify with new parents and the struggles they go through.
+What it does mean is you can identify with new parents and the struggles they go through.
 So make a list and take stock of how much and what you know about children. build credibility for childcare

-- Take a course in Child Development – One of the single most beneficial steps you can take as a care provider is to become knowledgeable in the field of Child Development.
+- Take a course in Child Development – One of the single most beneficial steps you can take as a provider is to become knowledgeable in the field of Child Development.
 It can only benefit you as well as your clients to have a background knowledge in the developmental stages of the children you will care for.
 Check out your local community college, Lynda.com or even YouTube for resources for building your knowledge base.

 - Certifications – If you do decide to take a child development course, aim toward the ones that provide some sort of certificate at completion.
 Parents like to see that you are who you say you are.
 Certificates confirm your dedication to a continued knowledge of your profession.

 - Associations – Just as any other profession has associations, so do childcare providers.
 There are national as well as regional chapters of major childcare provider associations that you should consider being a part of.
 Here are just a few: